jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 - **Charts** (`@adaptabletools/adaptable-charts-finance`): courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.

-You can also find a [PR for migrating from v5 to v6](https://github.com/AdaptableTools/example-adaptable-angular-aggrid/pull/1/files) so it's easy to follow along wehn you migrate.

-## Styling
+- **Finance** (`@adaptabletools/adaptable-plugin-finance`): adds additional functionality of benefit only to advanced financial users.

 #### Plugins Example
-To add a plugin you need to follow these 3 steps (using the `charts` plugin as an example):
+To add a plugin you need to do the following 3 steps (using the `charts` plugin as an example):

 1. Install the plugin as a separate package: